Jan. 6 committee, after partisan battle over appointees, holds first hearing on Capitol attack

 Republicans plan to hold their own investigation into Jan.
 6.

-But Kinzinger and Cheney – as well as Pelosi, who appointed them – insist that the committee will remain nonpolitical in its mission to provide an accounting of what happened on Jan.
-6 and why.
+But Kinzinger and Cheney – as well as Pelosi, who appointed them – insist that the committee will remain nonpolitical in its mission.

 "This moment requires a serious, clear-eyed, non-partisan approach.
 We are duty-bound to conduct a full investigation on the worst attack on the Capitol since 1814 and to make sure it can never happen again," Kinzinger said in a statement after being appointed to the committee.